 ’O Munaciello is a strange looking restaurant with a massive angel hanging in the dining room, a fairly large diorama of an Italian village in the corner, and a domed ceiling that makes you feel like you’re in some sort of place of worship.
 But they also serve one of Miami’s best Neapolitan pizzas, and you will indeed be worshipping the cornicione di ricotta when you discover its crust is stuffed with ricotta.

 If you’re looking for Detroit-style pizza (which you should always be doing), then check out Square Pie City.
-The pop-up is currently selling big, thick square pies from Wynwood’s Boxelder Friday-Saturday.
+The former pop-up now has a home in South Beach’s Time Out Market.
 And these pizzas have everything we love about the Detroit pie: tall and crispy edges, chewy dough, and liberal toppings like pepperoni, mushrooms, and ricotta.
-You can pre-order online.

 If you can’t stand when a pizza collapses if it has more than three toppings, try Andiamo’s Sunday pie.
 It’s got meatballs, ricotta, pepperoncini, parmesan, and has a sturdy dough that holds it all up easier than Shaquille O’Neal lifting a toddler.
 But even if you’re not looking for a pizza that’s supporting a small Italian deli, the basic pepperoni is still very tasty.
 We also love eating here because they have some underrated outdoor seating and we’ve never had to wait for a table.